multiprocessio/datastation/README.md

 In server-mode:

 * Create and share dashboards with coworkers
-* Schedule recurring exports
+* Schedule recurring exports of dashboards

 In desktop-mode and server-mode:

-* Produce bar graphs and pie charts from data
+* Build reports with graphs, charts and tables
-* Import all of your data without ETL processes
+* Import all of your data without ETL processes, just basic API access
   * Query all kinds of databases, locally or over SSH
   * Query HTTP servers, locally or over SSH
   * Read all kinds of files from disk, locally or over SSH
-* Script against data in Python, JavaScript, Ruby, Julia, and R
+* Script against data in Python, JavaScript, Ruby, Julia, or R
 * Cross-platform: Windows, macOS, and Linux

 ## Install